GROWTH ENVIRONMENT MASTERY

 You have control over this aspect of your external growth environment.
 Limit the time you spend around negative or critical people, and build a circle of friends who are supportive, encouraging, and positive.

-Vital for Life: Get what you
+Vital for Life: Get What You Need to Grow

 It’s vital to ensure you have the necessary elements for growth: nutrients (knowledge), water and sunlight (refreshing activities and positive relationships), and CO₂ (input and feedback from others to aid improvement).